javadyaali/javadyaali/README.md

 # 💫 About Me:
-Currently working on Diffusion models
+Currently working on Diffusion models, Conversational AI bot and Dental Image segmentation using MaskRCNN

 ## 🌐 Socials: